ndelitski/rancher-alarms/README.md

 Send notifications when something goes wrong in rancher

-### PLEASE NOTE: Project in under a heavy development
+### PLEASE NOTE: Project is under a heavy development

 ## Features
  - Will kick your ass when service state is not okay